 Expat Life Insurance with Critical Illness Protection

-Providing financial security for your family’s future is one thing that every family needs in place.
+Using a policy that provides expat life insurance offers financial security for your family’s future is one thing that every family needs in place.
 An expat life insurance with critical illness policy can offer the perfect cover after a death in the family which the family will have to come to terms with.
 If the death occurs to be one of the main income providers the loss can have an even more significant effect on the family that are left behind.
-Level term life insurance protects your family from the financial loss that they would suffer from in the event of your death.
+Level term global life insurance protects your family from the financial loss that they would suffer from in the event of your death.
 The expat life insurance with critical illness policy pays a lump sum which you determine at the outset upon the event of your death.

 Level term life insurance provides cover for a fixed annual premium for the duration of the cover and you can select cover for a term of 1 to 30 years dependent on which insurance company is selected.
 Terms generally go up to age 65 but if you can prove to the insurance company that you are still in paid employment they can extend this.
 The sum insured remains ‘level’ for the period of cover so the full amount of the sum insured would be payable regardless of when a death occurred during the cover.